 This post is sponsored by Create for Less but all opinions are my own.

 When I was trying to find fun ceramics products to try with the kids this month I discovered Sculptamold.
 Sculptamold by Amaco is a non-toxic modeling compound that is cellulose based, like paper.
 In fact it feels like ground-up paper.
 When I read the spec sheet and saw that it is completely non-toxic, I knew we hit pay dirt as far as a suitable molding compound to use for kids crafts.
 Typically this product is used for model set scenery, it’s consistency makes it perfect for modeling the ground, but I found that it also dries quite smooth when placed into a mold.
 In fact, when making these fruit bowls I loved the juxtaposition of smooth interior, rough exterior.

-This is also our second post sponsored by the amazing Create For Less who was kind enough to send me plenty of Sculptamold to experiment with.
-If you aren’t familiar with Create for Less, you should be!
+This is also our second post sponsored by Create For Less who was kind enough to send me plenty of Sculptamold to experiment with.
 Create for Less is an online supplier of all things crafty and amazing and as their name suggest, all at discounted prices.
 For the first post in the Create for Less Series check out our Polymer Clay Bracelets.

 Ceramic Projects for Kids: Sculptamold Fruit Bowls

 - Fruit with hard rinds (i.e. citrus, melons, etc.)

 - Step One Prepare your fruit.
 Cut it in half and scoop out the insides to save for eating!
 Rinse the rind and turn over on a paper towel to let any remaining juices drain out.